lingeringwillx/Refpack-QFS-Resources/README.md

 #### About

 Refpack/QFS is a compression algorithm based on the LZ77/LZSS compression written by Frank Barchard for use in games made by EA.
 It can be found in games as early as FIFA International Soccer (1993).
-Refpack/QFS has a larger sliding window compared to other old compression algorithms, as well as a larger maximum match length.
+The algorithm uses different encoding schemes based on the length and position of the data that's being compressed, which allows it to achieve a lower compression ratio compared to other LZ-based algorithms.

 #### Resources